The old rules still apply.

 It’s a jungle out there.

 Most of my life I’ve owned a bike.
 As a youth, I pedaled for hours in pointless directions.
 In my twenties and thirties I couldn’t bike far and fast enough.
 Nowadays, I like to plan a route to not only remain within my limits but also to stay safe.
-There is so much traffic going to and fro it’s best to have a sense of protocol to avoid the swirl.
-So, I’ve developed a list of rules for myself and for others when saddling up.
+There is so much traffic going to and fro it’s best to have a protocol.
+So I’ve developed a list of rules for myself and for others when saddling up.
 So read forth and take heed!

 I – STAY ON THE RIGHTEOUS PATH

 When biking in south Minneapolis, MN, I’m partial to a circular route, a transportation rondo, where to leave is to return.
 Most of my route is on designated bike paths, but first I have to get to them.
-So, the first mile is a casual ride on city streets, a warm-up to loosen the joints and sharpen the senses.
+So the first mile is a casual ride on city streets, a warm-up to loosen the joints and sharpen the senses.
 If I see too many motorists on the road, I will move to the sidewalk.
-If a pedestrian is coming from the opposite direction, I will jump back onto the street.
+If there is a pedestrian on the sidewalk, I will jump back onto the street.
 I take these extra steps for I find it annoying to see a motorist or pedestrian on a designated bike path.

-Only once did I see a car on a bike path, but seeing a pedestrian is a common occurrence and the frustration only mounts with this list of offenders.
+Only once did I see a car driving down a trail meant for a bike, but seeing a pedestrian is a common occurrence and the frustration only mounts with this list of compounding offenders:

 - Two walkers

 - A walker with a dog and baby stroller